Vincenzo Natali

-Vincenzo Natali (born 1969) is an American-born Canadian film director and screenwriter, known for writing and directing science fiction and horror films such as Cube, Cypher, Nothing, and Splice.
+Vincenzo Natali (born 6 January 1969) is a Canadian and American film director and screenwriter, known for writing and directing science fiction and horror films such as Cube, Cypher, Nothing, and Splice.

 Early life and education

 Natali was born in Detroit, to a nursery school teacher/painter mother and a photographer father.
 He is of Italian and English descent.
 He moved to Toronto, along with his family, at the age of one.
 During his time at Royal St. George's College, Natali befriended British-born Canadian actor David Hewlett, who has appeared in the majority of films that Natali has directed.
 Natali also attended the film programme at Ryerson Polytechnical Institute.
 He was eventually hired as a storyboard artist at the Nelvana Animation Studios.
 His cinematic influences included Samuel Beckett, David Cronenberg, and Terry Gilliam.

 Career

 Natali's directing debut came in 1997, when he directed Cube which he also co-wrote.
 The film became a success worldwide, especially in Japan and France, grossing over $10 million in the latter country, and breaking box office records for a Canadian film.
 At the 19th Genie Awards, the film received five nominations, and also won the award for Best Canadian First Feature at the Toronto International Film Festival.
 After this success, Natali went on to direct Cypher (2002) and Nothing (2003).